 - b.
-Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Cache Creek Forest Road, connecting to Murphy Dome Road.
-Existing access spurs from this road may be re-conditioned and extended into each sale.
+Access design and construction: Access design, construction, and maintenance will comply with the Forest Resources and Practices regulations (11 AAC 95.285-.355). - Planned access is along the Upper Grouse Road, which extends from the mainline Nenana Ridge Forest Road.
+Existing access spurs from Upper Grouse Road may be re-conditioned and extended into each sale unit.
 The existing road will be maintained to the all-season road standards set out in the AFRPA and the DOF Road Standards.
-No stream crossings will be required, as there are existing bridges in good condition at Cache Creek and Fortune Creek - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally DOF applies for public easement right of ways for its long-term routes, but none of these sales requires new access. - c.
+No stream crossings will be required. - Between individual sale harvests any spurs will be inactive and maintained in accordance with 11 AAC 95.315 (f). - Generally DOF applies for public easement right of ways for its long-term routes, but none of these sales requires new access. - c.
 Appraisal method: Commercial sales will be based on transactional evidence and market demand and DOF will apply a value for those products.
 DOF will appraise the timber value in compliance with 11 AAC 71.092.